Paradies tree

 Paradise Expert City Guide to New Orleans

-In New Orleans, when they ask you “Where y’at?”, be sure not to tell them where you are, but answer “Awrite,”—meaning: “I’m fine.”
-Indeed, this buzzy burg on the Mississippi River has not only its own language but its own culture, a bricolage that blends its richly textured heritage.
-With French, African, Native American, Spanish and Italian roots, accented with folkloric elements from pirates to vampires to voodoo to tales of duels beneath the shady trees, the city is woven with a musical threadwork that includes both Jazz and the Blues.
+In New Orleans, when they ask you “Where y’at?” be sure not to tell them where you are, but instead answer with “Awrite,” meaning “I’m fine.”
+Indeed, this buzzy burg on the Mississippi River not only has its own language, but its own culture, a bricolage that blends its richly textured heritage.
+With French, African, Native American, Spanish, and Italian roots, accented with folkloric elements from pirates to vampires to voodoo to tales of duels beneath the shady trees, the city is woven with a musical threadwork that includes both Jazz and the Blues.

 Waldorf Roosevelt Hotel

 You have to love a hotel that “finds beauty in the curious and defines luxury as moving through the world with grace.”
-Like visiting the home of your quixotic aunt, Maison de la Luz, set in the Warehouse District, feels intimate, elegant and mollycoddling.
+Like visiting the home of your quixotic aunt, Maison Métier, set in the Warehouse District, feels intimate and elegant.
 Designed in partnership with Studio Shamshiri, 67 lushly appointed rooms and suites brandish ornate elements and towering ceilings.
-Named in two languages as a nod to New Orleans’ rich heritage, the hotel draws those seeking more intimate digs with guest-only spaces—such as the Living Room, a sophisticated lounge that serves nightly wine and cheese and craft cocktails.
+Named in two languages as a nod to New Orleans’ rich heritage, the hotel draws those seeking more intimate digs with guest-only spaces, such as the Living Room, a sophisticated lounge that serves wine, cheese, and craft cocktails nightly.

 Maison de la Luz Suite Bathroom.
 Photo by Stephen Kent Johnson.